 One of the biggest sources of preventable waste in a house, not just a kitchen, is the overuse of plastic wrap, aluminum foil, and single-use plastic bags and containers.

-When it comes to storage containers, opt for glass over plastic, which is potentially toxic and will degrade as it heats and cools.
+When it comes to storage containers, a sustainable change you can make is to opt for reusable storage containers.
+Go for glass over plastic, which is potentially toxic and will degrade as it heats and cools.
 Metal and silicone are other options to consider, as well.
 Using less cling wrap and foil that takes decades to decompose (if at all) multiplied by millions of households can have a big positive impact on our planet.
 Some products we love that have made the switch easy: